GRE over IPsec

 Diagram: DMVPN Configuration.

-One of the primary use cases of GRE is in creating VPNs.
-Organizations can securely transmit data across public networks such as the Internet by encapsulating traffic within GRE packets.
+One of GRE’s primary use cases is creating VPNs.
+By encapsulating traffic within GRE packets, organizations can securely transmit data across public networks such as the Internet.
 This provides a cost-effective solution for connecting geographically dispersed sites without requiring dedicated leased lines.

-Another use of the GRE is in network virtualization.
-By leveraging GRE tunnels, it is possible to create virtual networks isolated from the underlying physical infrastructure.
+Another use of the GRE is network virtualization.
+By leveraging GRE tunnels, virtual networks can be created isolated from the underlying physical infrastructure.
 This allows for more efficient resource utilization and improved network scalability.

-DMVPN is based on the principle of dynamic spoke-to-spoke tunneling, allowing for dynamic routing and scalability.
-It also provides the ability to create a dynamic mesh topology, allowing for multiple paths between remote sites.
+DMVPN is based on the principle of dynamic spoke-to-spoke tunneling, which allows for dynamic routing and scalability.
+It also allows for the creation of a dynamic mesh topology, allowing multiple paths between remote sites.
 This allows for increased redundancy and improved performance.

 DMVPN also offers the ability to establish a secure tunnel over an untrusted network, such as the Internet.
 This is achieved with a series of DMVPN phases.
 DMVPN phase 3 offers better flexibility by using IPSec encryption and authentication, ensuring that all traffic sent over the tunnel is secure.
 This makes DMVPN an excellent choice for businesses connecting multiple sites over an unsecured network.